Back to school – know your income tax (part 2)

 Keeping track of your tax

 Everyone, whether low paid or highly paid, would be wise to do a quick tax calculation every year to ensure that they are not overpaying (or indeed underpaying) tax.
 If you have multiple incomes, such as from annuities or part-time jobs, or if your tax code is not allocated correctly, then there is considerable scope for errors.
-Use an online calculator such as this one or this one to get an estimate of what you should be paying.
+Use an online calculator such as this one to get an estimate of what you should be paying.

 Remember to include all of your income sources, check your benefits in kind (company cars are one of the most notorious problems) and get your allowances right.
 If you still can’t make sense of it after all that, seek professional help.
 Paying more tax than you need to is just a gift to the tax man – and we’ve yet to meet anyone who got a thank-you card.